Compatible and Recommended Lenses

 Hyperstereo

 When you shoot subjects at longer distances, stereo depth is negligible at a standard (anatomically human) stereo base.
 In these cases, however, you can widen the stereo base.
-Because the Mercury Stereo 12 can fire its two shutters independently, it's possible to take sequential hyperstereo shots, either handheld or (more precisely) with the Mercury Hyperstereo Base.
+Because Mercury Stereo cameras can fire its two shutters independently, it's possible to take sequential hyperstereo shots, either handheld or (more precisely) with the Mercury Hyperstereo Base.
 Basically this exaggerates the stereo depth for faraway subjects, causing them to appear in rich depth when viewed.
 In this case, longer lenses tend to better capture faraway subjects, and the increased base counteracts the ordinary flattening caused by them.
 In short, if you plan to use hyperstereo, longer lenses are an important part of your arsenal.

 Experimentation

 Of course, even if longer lenses give you shallower DoF and less visible stereo depth, that doesn't mean that they can't produce really interesting effects, with or without hyperstereo!
-My hope is that the Stereo 12 system, by making so many lenses and film formats available to the stereographer for the first time, will encourage experimentation.
+My hope is that the Mercury Stereo system, by making so many lenses and film formats available to the stereographer for the first time, will encourage experimentation.
 I'd love to see what you will do with longer lenses!

 Some Compatible Lenses